entando/entando-docs/vuepress/docs/next/tutorials/compose/content-tutorial.md

 ## Content Settings
 ### Resource Metadata Mapping
-Content Settings provide a method for managing aspects of your assets, letting the administrator reload content references and indexes, and selelct the text editor.
-You can fine tune content by autopopulating or excluding metadata for images, or adding and removing metadata fields.
+Content Settings provide a method for managing aspects of your assets, letting the administrator reload content references and indexes, and select the text editor.
+You can fine tune content by auto-populating or excluding metadata for images, or adding and removing metadata fields.

 ![image](./img/content-setting.png)

 ### Solr Configuration
-* In a multitenant application, when Solr is enabled and the `advancedSearch` environment variable is set to true, its configuration page is accessible as the last item under `Content` in the App Builder navigation sidebar.
+* In a multitenant application, when Solr is enabled and the `advancedSearch` environment variable is set to `true`, the Solr configuration page is accessible as the last item under `Content` in the App Builder navigation sidebar.

 * The Solr Configuration page allows you to monitor and update the schema of the fields required by the content types, which the search is dependent on.